FAIRmat-NFDI/nomad-docs/docs/explanation/workflows.md

 ![workflow schema](images/workflow-schema.png)

+In this UML diagram, filled diamonds denote a “contains“ relationship with the diamond on the containing section.
+Open arrows denote inheritance and point to the parent section.
+Filled arrows denote sub-sections, named with the arrow label and defined by the section the arrow is pointed towards.

 The idea is that *workflows* are stored in a top-level archive section along-side other sections that contain the *inputs* and *outputs*.
 This way the *workflow* or *provenance graph* is just additional piece of the archive that describes how the data in this (or other archives) is connected.

+### Example workflow

-Let'c consider an example *workflow*.
-Imagine a geometry optimization and ground state calculation performed by two individual DFT code runs.
+Consider an example *workflow* consisting of a geometry optimization and ground state calculation performed by two individual DFT code runs.
 The code runs are stored in NOMAD entries `geom_opt.archive.yaml` and `ground_state.archive.yaml` using the `run` top-level section.

-### Example workflow

 Here is a logical depiction of the workflow and all its tasks, inputs, and outputs.